ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Method

-If the number of retained points in \(\mathbf{P}_{\text{ANS}}\) is insufficient, the sampling and filtering steps are repeated up to three times to ensure adequate coverage.
-By uniting geometry-based clustering with semantic filtering, ANS complements OCE for occlusion-robust query initialization, yielding the core anchors set \(\mathbf{p}_{\text{cluster}}\) and the refined neighbor set \(\mathbf{P}_{\text{ANS}}\).
+If the number of retained points in \(\mathbf{P}_{\text{ANS}}\) is insufficient, the sampling steps are repeated up to three times to ensure sufficient coverage.
+ANS complements OCE through geometry-based clustering and semantic filtering, ensuring reliable query initialization even when segmentation is incomplete or ambiguous, and producing the core anchor set \(\mathbf{p}_{\text{cluster}}\) and the refined neighbor set \(\mathbf{P}_{\text{ANS}}\).
+Detailed implementation of the DBSCAN-based LiDAR clustering and parameter settings used in ANS is provided in the supplementary material.